Yashica the Company - Success & Failure

 Volleyball Parallels Yashica's Fortunes

-Following Yashica's bankruptcy, the volleyball club (as it now was) was abolished in 1978 with the director and 13 players moving to the newly formed NEC Electric Girls Volleyball Club, these days known as the NEC Red Rockets, which has recorded six championship wins in the intervening period up to 2015.
+Following Yashica's bankruptcy, the volleyball club (as it now was) was abolished in 1978 with the director and 13 women players moving to the newly formed NEC Electric Girls Volleyball Club, these days known as the NEC Red Rockets, which has recorded six championship wins in the intervening period up to 2015.

 (Back to Contents)